webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 <feComposite in="SourceGraphic" in2="offsetBlur" operator="over" />
 </syntaxhighlight>

-The following shows how its operators behave:
+The following shows how its operators behave.
+The drop-shadow example above uses the '''in''' operator to fill a color within another graphic.

 <div style="display:inline-block;max-width:200px;padding:10px">